 Campers love our food!!!
 Seating at our family-style meals varies, with campers sitting by cabins or by choice at meals.
 Most meals are eaten inside Kenly Hall, where campers talk with their friends, sing camp songs or reflect on 80 years of Quinebarge history, told by the numerous cabin plaques, dating back to our first year, that hang on the walls.
 At last count, there were close to 800!
 Our talented kitchen staff provide nutritionist-approved meals, with enough options for even the most delicate palates.
 On Wednesdays, we take dinner outside for an all camp cook out cooked by Eric and Arnie.
-Throughout the day, we have fresh fruit and peanut butter and jelly available for our campers who need a snack between meals, and we provide water bottles and fountains to keep everyone hydrated.
+Throughout the day, we have fresh fruit and sunflower butter and jelly available for our campers who need a snack between meals, and we provide water bottles and fountains to keep everyone hydrated.

 On any given morning, campers can expect a balanced breakfast with pancakes, waffles, or french toast, bacon or sausage, eggs, or the occasional treat of coffee cake!
 Milk and juice are always available, along with cereal, oatmeal, yogurt, and fresh fruit.

 After an active morning, we serve a satisfying, energizing lunch to fuel campers for all-day fun.
 You might see chicken, fish, or deli-style sandwiches, macaroni and cheese, chicken fingers, or more!
 Rainy days might bring a warming meal of grilled cheese with tomato soup.
-We also put out peanut butter and jelly, our salad bar, fresh fruit, and plenty of healthy sides every day.
+We also put out sunflower butter and jelly, our salad bar, fresh fruit, and plenty of healthy sides every day.